northstarhana/northstarhana/content/Unreal Engine/Defeating Hot Reload and Reinstancing.md

 Reinstancing causes rampant asset corruption and sets up false expectations for designers less familiar with the intricacies of the relationship C++ has with the Unreal Editor.

 Hot Reload is simply a less-reliable version of Live Coding + Reinstancing (if you can believe it) that exists as a remnant of the pre-Live++ UE4 days.
-It gets silently enabled when Live Coding is disabled - most often when users hear word that Live Coding (with Reinstancing on) is no good. or if the developer is using Linux where Live Coding isn't supported and thus Hot Reload is forced on.
+It gets silently enabled when Live Coding is disabled - most often when users hear word that Live Coding (with Reinstancing on) is no good or if the developer is using Linux where Live Coding isn't supported and thus Hot Reload is forced on.

 In this article we'll talk about solutions for stopping yourself and other team members from playing with fire and risking corrupting a project's Blueprints.